NiallHornFX/COMP5823M-Mini-Solvers/Projects/Assignment_02_ClothSimulation/notes/A2_ClothSimulation_Notes.md

 Integration last causes incorrect collisions as springs are not evaluated correctly as a result of colliders, order of eval_spring and eval_colliders is the same result I think.
 You'd think eval_springs after colliders makes more sense, but it seems to yield the same result because all particles that are collided are projected together so there is no delta on the springs from before collision projection.

 Added epsilon of 1e-01 to the Sphere inequality as expected this is needed (not the source of the issue though).

+Fix issue where radius + centre changed model matrix is incorrect.

 ##### Collision Friction